cmcb-warwick/VolumeFinder/README.md

 A toy called `SimulateEllipses.ipf` was developed to model idealised spindles as ellipsoid tangents.

 Some extra procedures can be found in `VectorAuxProcs.ipf`.
 The most useful of these is `CompareAlphaAll()` which is a statistical method to compare two distributions.
 Comparisons for all combinations of experimental conditions are carried out.
 Needs e_AngleWaves from various experiments combinining into single *_AngleWave waves per condition.
+This is now incorporated into `SummaryPXP.ipf`.